Natalia2311/se_project_express/README.md

  3.Create middleware for authorization
  4.Add a controller and route to get the user data and modify the user data 5.Configure user rights
- 6.

-## Running the Project
-`npm run start` — to launch the server

-`npm run dev` — to launch the server with the hot reload feature

-### Testing
-Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
-The file `sprint.txt` should contain the number of the sprint you're currently working on.
-For ex.
-12

 #### Improved WTWR application by adding three new middlewares to it, and you deployed the application to the cloud.
-wtwr.polonisgroup.com

 Created a virtual machine for the remote server on Google Cloud and connected to the server through SSH